Stiffnessometer, a magnetic-field-free superconducting stiffness meter and its application: Experimental setup

-The measurements are done in zero gauge field cooling (ZGFC) procedure: we cool the ring to a temperature below $T_c$, turn on the current in the inner-coil when the ring is superconducting, and measure while warming.
-A measurement above $T_c$ is used to determine the value of the flux inside the inner-coil.
-For any circle of radius $r$ in the ring $ \nabla \varphi = l/r \, \hat{\varphi}$ where $l$ is an integer.
-The ZGFC procedure sets $l=0$.
-This value of $l$ does not change as $\textbf{A}$ is turned on, and Eq.~\ref{JtoA} holds throughout the measurements.
+The measurements can be done in two different procedures: One, is zero gauge field cooling (ZGFC) in which we cool the ring to a temperature below $T_c$, turn on the current in the inner-coil $I$ when the ring is superconducting, and measure while warming.
+In this procedure, the SC minimizes its free energy by setting $ \nabla \phi =0 $ in Eq.~\ref{JtoAandPhi}.
+This value of $ \nabla \phi $ does not change as $\textbf{A}$ is turned on, as long as the current in the coil is below some critical value (as explained later).
+In this case Eq.~\ref{JtoA} holds throughout the measurements.
+The other procedure is gauge field cooling (GFC) in which we turn on the current in the inner-coil at a temperature above $T_c$, cool the inner-coil and ring below $T_c$, and turn the current off.
+To minimize its free energy the SC sets $ \nabla \phi $ in Eq.~\ref{JtoAandPhi} such that $j$ is as close to zero as possible.
+When $\bf{A}$ is turned off, $\nabla \phi$ does not change and plays the role of $\bf{A}$ in the ZGFC procedure.